librenms/librenms/doc/CONTRIBUTING.md

 Workflow:

-- Ensure you have aut rebranching switched on in your gitconfig.
+- Ensure you have auto rebase switched on in your gitconfig.
 ```
 [branch]
         autosetuprebase = always